What is microtransit?• 6 min read

 “On-demand microtransit could help cities reduce traffic by 15% to 30%.” – Boston Consulting Group

-Despite their differences, one thing remains true for all microtransit services: its main goal is to expand a network’s geographic and demographic reach, usually serving populations that are low density, low income, and/or lacking other reliable transportation options.
+Despite their differences, one thing remains true for all microtransit services: their main goal is to expand a network’s geographic and demographic reach, usually serving populations that are low-density, low-income, and/or lacking other reliable transportation options.

 While the term microtransit picked up steam around 2015, the use of what some people called “flexible routing” has been around for decades in the United States.
 Some early microtransit services relied exclusively on fixed routes — while riders could book a seat on their smartphones, the actual route of the vehicle was fixed much like a traditional bus service — but that model proved unsuccessful time and again.
 In the developing world, passengers from India to Mexico to the Philippines rely on popular vanpooling networks to move around everyday, everywhere.